-At 2,407 feet above sea level, the Cheaha Mountain is the highest point in the entire state.
+At 2,407 feet above sea level, Cheaha Mountain is the highest point in the entire state.
 The park provides grand views of the Talladega National Forest, which surrounds the 2,799-acres of the park itself.
-Over 80 campsites, 10 cabins and a number of trails are available for outdoor enthusiasts.
+In addition, over 80 campsites, 10 cabins and a number of trails are available for outdoor enthusiasts.
 The Bald Rock Group/Conference Lodge was originally built by the Civilian Conservation Corps in 1939, and is a popular site for weddings, business meetings, and family gatherings.
 A full-service restaurant on the side of Cheaha Mountain serves regional cuisine to compliment the stunning view.

 Cooper Creek Park provides guests with access to a walking and fitness trail, playgrounds, picnic areas, grills, and covered eating areas, as well as horseshoe courts and one of the top clay court tennis facilities in the country, Cooper Creek Tennis Center.
-Covered areas can be reserved for day use.
+Covered areas can be reserved for daily use.

 Eddie Aldridge first fell in love with the natural beauty of the Coxe Family Estate in 1966, when he was hired to plant three magnolias on the grounds.
-Eddie and his father, respected horticulturalists, recognized the grandeur of the land, and in 1977 Eddie purchased the property with the intention of developing it as a public garden.
-Twenty years later the gardens opened to the public, and today they are the site of many weddings, public celebrations and private events.
+Eddie and his father, who are respected horticulturalists, recognized the grandeur of the land, and in 1977 Eddie purchased the property with the intention of developing it as a public garden.
+Twenty years later the gardens opened to the public, and today they are the site of many weddings, public celebrations, and private events.

 Huntsville has been nicknamed "Rocket City'" for its long history with NASA and the U.S. Space program.
 In 1950, the U.S. military brought German rocket scientists to Huntsville to work on the beginnings of the space program.
-In 1960, President Eisenhower formally dedicated the Marshall Space Flight Center and in 1970 the U.S. Space and Rocket center was opened as a museum of the program's impressive hardware.
+In 1960, President Eisenhower formally dedicated the Marshall Space Flight Center; and in 1970 the U.S. Space and Rocket center was opened as a museum of the program's impressive hardware.
 The U.S. Space & Rocket Center allows visitors to explore the past, present, and future of space.
-The center is filled with hands on activities like a Mars climbing wall and a G force simulator to compliment an impressive array of rockets, shuttles and space capsules.
+The center is filled with hands on activities like a Mars climbing wall and a G force simulator to compliment an impressive array of rockets, shuttles, and space capsules.

 The Tuskegee Institute served not only as a center for educating freed slaves and their children, but also became a beacon of hope for all African Americans in the decades after emancipation.
-Officially opened on July 4 1881 as the Tuskegee Normal School with Booker T. Washington as its first principal, the original buildings were built by the students themselves with bricks made in the Institute's brickyard.
-Today the original institute is a national historic site located on the campus of modern-day Tuskegee University, and includes the George Washington Carver Museum.
+Officially opened on July 4, 1881 as the Tuskegee Normal School with Booker T. Washington as its first principal, the original buildings were built by the students themselves with bricks made in the institute's brickyard.
+Today, the original institute is a national historic site located on the campus of modern-day Tuskegee University, and includes the George Washington Carver Museum.